klkanchi/Cryptocurrencies/README.md

 ## Dimensionality Reduction

-The PCA algorithm reduces the dimensions of the X DataFrame down to three principal components The pcs_df DataFrame is created and has the following three columns, PC 1, PC 2, and PC 3, and has the index from the crypto_df DataFrame
+The PCA algorithm reduces the dimensions of the X DataFrame down to three principal components

+The pcs_df DataFrame is created and has the following three columns, PC 1, PC 2, and PC 3, and has the index from the crypto_df DataFrame

 For the project, preserved 90% of the explained variance in dimensionality reduction.

+## Clustering Cryptocurrencies Using K-means

+The K-means algorithm is used to cluster the cryptocurrencies using the PCA data, where the following steps have been completed:

+An elbow curve is created using hvPlot to find the best value for K

+Predictions are made on the K clusters of the cryptocurrencies’ data

+A new DataFrame is created with the same index as the crypto_df DataFrame and has the following columns:
+Algorithm, ProofType, TotalCoinsMined, TotalCoinSupply, PC 1, PC 2, PC 3, CoinName, and Class